-Franchise system advertising efforts have two objectives: to build a strong brand and to recruit customers.
+Franchise system advertising efforts have two objectives.
+The first is to build a strong brand and the second is to recruit customers.
 Building a strong brand requires that the franchisor and all franchisees send a consistent message to prospective and current customers.
-For this reason, franchisors in well-designed systems set strict rules for the use of their trademarks, and control the use and creation of marketing and advertising materials.
+For this reason, franchisors in well-designed systems set strict rules for the use of their trademarks and control the use and creation of marketing and advertising materials.

 Trademarks and Marketing Materials

 Franchisors go to great efforts and expense to develop the name for their product or service, to create an identity or “brand personality” for the name, and to ensure that it is legally protected.
 For the health of the franchise system, it is therefore critical that franchisees use the approved trademark in strict accordance with the franchisor's established guidelines.

 Misuse of the trademarks can harm the brand and also jeopardize the franchisee's franchise.
 Franchisors typically provide trademark art (for example, logos) to franchisees in electronic format with the requirement that the art cannot be recreated or altered in any way.

 Usually, established franchise systems provide franchisees with specific marketing and advertising materials for adaptation to the franchisee's use.
 In systems where franchisees may create their materials, approval from the franchisor is typically required before the materials can be used.

 Most franchisors have comprehensive marketing plans in place for the overall franchise.
 The national plan typically includes advertising campaigns, commercials via television and radio, internet advertising, social media, public relations, and direct mail efforts.
 Therefore, brand recognition is widely established, and franchisees benefit from this brand equity.
 The system's advertising fund (also called brand fund) helps to fund these system-wide efforts.